 Craig Grabhorn (Appleton, WI)

 Christiane Grauert (Milwaukee, WI)

 Haichi Jihn (Whitefish Bay, WI)

 Dakota Mace (Madison, WI)

 News and Events

 All Design Gallery events and exhibitions are funded entirely by competitive grants and private donations.
-Help us keep our programs free and open to the public through a gift to the Design Gallery Exhibition Fund at the University of Wisconsin Foundation.
+Help us keep our programs free and accessible with a gift to the Design Gallery Exhibition Fund at the University of Wisconsin Foundation.